DeepakTatachar/deepaktatachar.github.io/_pages/projects.md

 permalink: /projects/
 ---

 Here are a few things I’ve built.
-Click any card to open the live demo.
+Click on any to open the live demo or know more details.

 <ul class="list-unstyled">
   {% for p in site.projects %}